It’s fair to say that Bali isn’t the smallest of islands and it can take a few hours to travel from one edge to the other.

 Getting Caught Without An International Drivers Permit?
 What The Police Do To Foolish Foreign Tourists

-If you get caught at one of the many traffic stops in Bali, the first things that the traffic police will want to see are your scooter registration and your international driver’s license.
+If you find yourself at a traffic stop in Bali, the first thing the traffic police want to see are your scooter registration and international driver’s licence.

-If you can’t produce them, you’re going to be in trouble.
-At this point, you will get a ticket from the police officer for a fine.
-Depending on how many violations you’re being charged with, this probably won’t be a fortune, but you will have to attend a court date and won’t be allowed to leave Bali until it’s over.
+If you can’t show them, you’ll be in a bit of strife.
+You’ll get a ticket from the officer for a fine.
+It won’t cost a fortune, but you’ll need to attend court and won’t be able to leave Bali until it’s resolved.

-The right thing to do is to say, “I don’t have enough for that.
-I have this much, instead!”
+The smart move is to say, “I don’t have enough for that.
+How about this much instead!”

-The police officer will then rip up the ticket (metaphorically speaking and pocket your cash for themselves.
-If you have no money on you at all, they may take you to an ATM… but be prepared to pay out a lot of money at that point.
+The officer will likely tear up the ticket (figuratively speaking) and pocket your cash.
+If you’re completely skint, they might take you to an ATM… but be ready to shell out a lot at that point.

 Does My Travel Insurance Cover My Scooter Use?